 What is the structure of the company?

 Ōtākaro Limited is a Crown company listed on Schedule 4A of the Public Finance Act.
 Its structure as a Crown company facilitates efficient and effective decision making.

-The independent Board comprises four directors that provide direction to the Senior Leadership Team and help to ensure decisions are made in the interests of the people of Christchurch and the Crown.
-The six members of the Senior Leadership Team are the full-time operational leaders of Ōtākaro.
+The independent Board comprises three directors that provide direction to the Senior Leadership Team and help to ensure decisions are made in the interests of the people of Christchurch and the Crown.
+The seven members of the Senior Leadership Team are the full-time operational leaders of Ōtākaro.

 A Project Development Team is focused on the delivery of Anchor Projects, and a Strategy and Opportunities Team is focused on land divestment.
 Other support services help the company achieve its purpose.

 Ōtākaro is a Crown company, capitalised and funded by the Crown, and responsible to the Crown for delivering on its stated objectives.